ZenithO-o/furry-image-model/README.md

-# furry-tagger
+# Furry Image Model
 Hey there!
-This is my project on labeling furry artwork! (write more here)
+This is my project on labeling furry artwork!

 ## How To Use